secure-ai-assistants/secure-ai-assistants.github.io/pages/outreach.md

 _At King's we've also been systematically tracking skills in the Alexa ecosystem, looking at the use of permissions by tens of thousands of Alexa developers and and measuring how well these match up with what's reported by developers in privacy policies.
 Our tracability tool, SkillVet, has identified thousands of potentially over-privileged skills and bad privacy practices and can help developers proactively audit their skill data practices.
 In this talk I'll also discuss how we've also been exploring patterns in how developers (re)use invocation names across marketplaces and measuring phonetic similarity and density of invocations._

 Conversational AI London is a group "for developers, designers, data scientists, growth hackers, writers, product geeks and generally curious people interested in voice assistants, chatbots and conversational AI."

-Our work also features in an article by the [Montreal AI Ethics Institute](https://montrealethics.ai/can-you-meaningfully-consent-in-eight-seconds-identifying-ethical-issues-with-verbal-consent-for-voice-assistants/)

 <hr />